What is Embedded Finance and Embedded Fintech?

 And it’s all thanks to embedded finance and embedded fintech.

-In this article, we’re going to look at what embedded finance and embedded fintech are, the different types, their advantages, challenges, and future opportunities.
+In this article, we’re going to look at what embedded finance and embedded fintech are, the different types, and their advantages, challenges, and future opportunities to accelerate revenue with payments.

 TL;DR